-- 1. Obtain most current information on where contamination was removed or may remain.
-This information will be available from EPA developed documents as listed within the Additional Information and Resources section of this document. - 2.
-Notify the property owner well in advance and in writing of any known plans to conduct any new construction project.
-Do not attempt to conduct any new construction project without prior notification or consent from the property owner. - 3.
-Review IC plan for the site to ensure any listed proprietary controls, government controls, enforcement tools, or informational devices have been adhered to prior to conducting work. - 4.
-The entity performing new construction projects should develop a contingency plan for cases where contamination is encountered during activities. - 5.
-Follow BMPs for importing and exporting of materials Section 2.6 and 2.7. - 6.
-See Attachment 1 for additional information and guidance regarding BMPs
+- 1. Notify the Montana One-call (U-Dig) utility locate service prior to any excavation activity.
+Do not attempt to excavate any area prior to all utilities having been marked. - Obtain most current information on where contamination was removed or may remain.
+This information will be available from EPA developed documents as listed within the Additional Information and Resources section of this document. - 3.
+Review the most current version of the Highways & Roadways Operable Unit 8 Institutional Control Implementation and Assurance Plan for the site to ensure any listed proprietary controls, government controls, enforcement tools, or informational devices have been adhered to prior to conducting work.
+The appropriate agency should be notified to ensure all clearance and applicable permits are completed prior to work commencing. - 4.
+Notify the property owner well in advance and in writing of any known plans to conduct excavation activities.
+Do not attempt to conduct excavation activities without prior notification or consent from the property owner. - 5.
+The entity performing new construction projects should develop a contingency plan for cases where contamination is encountered during activities. - 6.
+Follow BMPs for importing and exporting of materials below.

-2.6 Importing of Materials
+2.3 Importing of Materials

-Importing of materials refers to the hauling or transporting of any material for use, placement or disposal within the boundary of OU5.
+Importing of materials refers to the hauling or transporting of any material for use, placement or disposal within the boundary of OU8.
 Materials include, but are not limited to, soil, rock, mulch, organic or non-organic debris, or building materials.